madisuryapr/Data-Visualization-and-Analytics-with-R/README.md

 # Data Visualization and Analytics with R
-In this repository, I implement my technical skills with R programming by implementing diverse packages to support data visualization and analytics process.
-Most of data that will I employ are around Economics, Banking, and Finance.
+In this repository, I implement my technical skill regarding R programming through data visualization and analytics processes.
+Most of data that will be employed are around Economics and Banking & Finance.
+In addition, the objective of this repository is to inform audience the current trend of economics and Bankinig & Finance